NCAS-CMS/cfdm/docs/source/tutorial.rst

 retrieved as a numpy array with the `get_compressed_array` method of the `Data` object.

-A subspace created by indexing will no longer be compressed, i.e. its underlying array will be in incomplete multidimensional representation.
-The original data will, however, retain its underlying compressed array.
+A subspace created by indexing (based on the axes of the uncompressed form of the data) will no longer be compressed, i.e. its underlying array will be in incomplete multidimensional representation.
+The original data will, however, retain its underlying compressed form.

 If the data elements are modified by indexed assignment then the underlying compressed array is replaced by its uncompressed form.

-Indexing is based on the axes of the uncompressed form of the data.

 A count variable that is required to uncompress a contiguous, or indexed contiguous, ragged array is stored in a `Count` object and is